Bake to the roots

 Birnen Tarte Tatin | Bake to the roots

 Let’s move on to mistake number two.
 Once the tart was positioned on a serving plate and all the spilled caramel was wiped off the counter and walls, I was so clever and grabbed the still very hot (!) pan with my bare hands.
-So much about cleaning everything immediately, all the time ;P The shape of the pan handle was visible for weeks in my hand.
+So much for cleaning everything immediately, all the time.
+The shape of the pan handle was visible for weeks on my hand.

 Birnen Tarte Tatin | Bake to the roots